Interviewing Samples (PDFs)

 Congratulations!
 The countless hours you spent polishing your résumé and writing a tailored cover letter have paid off!
 Your target employer is interested in learning more about you and has scheduled an interview.
 You’ve got their attention, now how do you keep their attention and land the job or internship?

 Below you’ll find quick tips on interviewing.
 In addition, we recommend reviewing our Interviewing Guidebook, attending one of our Interviewing Skills workshops, and viewing our online Interviewing Skills Workshop and Panel.
-You can also schedule a practice interview with a UCS Career Advisor.
+You can also schedule a practice interview with a UCS Career Adviser.

 Interviewing Skills Panel